valibratulescu/EmagHeroGame/README.md

 Orderus's remaining health is 75
 Orderus will strike now
 Let's see if Shadow Hunter can resist
-Successfully acquired the "{resource}" lock.

 Orderus strikes for 19 damage
 Shadow Hunter's remaining health is 50
 Shadow Hunter will strike now
 Let's see if Orderus can resist
-Successfully acquired the "{resource}" lock.

 Shadow Hunter strikes for 42 damage
 Orderus's remaining health is 33
 Orderus will strike now
 Let's see if Shadow Hunter can resist
-Successfully acquired the "{resource}" lock.

 [Rapid Strike] skill activated for Orderus